ZDNet has recently published an interesting article related to Public Cloud and GDPR related data jurisdiction – US Cloud act.

 - besides owner of private & sensitive data (company or person) and SaaS (Software as a Service) vendor, Public Cloud vendor (no matter of IaaS or PaaS architecture model) might also be able to read your private data within Compute Engine (alias Virtual Machine) without your knowledge

-- US Cloud act enables US law enforcement to unilaterally demand access to EU citizen’s cloud data (similar request Cloud vendor can receive from other government as well)
+- In theory US Cloud act enables US law enforcement to unilaterally demand access to EU citizen’s cloud data (similar request Cloud vendor can receive from other government as well)

 While for those who have already implemented SaaS architecture style it’s obvious how SaaS vendors can read all of your sensitive data as you have no control under the application code, infrastructure and data, question is how Public Cloud vendors could read your sensitive data?